10 Best U.S. Vacation Destinations for LGBTQ+ Families

 Surfers on the beach in San Diego (Photo: @TonyTheTigersSon via Twenty20)

-San Diego can be as active or as relaxing as you want (Photo: @TonyTheTigersSon via Twenty20)
+In San Diego, families can be as busy or as relaxed on vacation as they want (Photo: @TonyTheTigersSon via Twenty20)

 7. New York City, New York